 Class action on behalf of AT&T Training Professionals for overtime pay

-Current training professionals for AT&T have filed a class and collective action lawsuit against AT&T Inc. and AT&T Services, Inc. (“AT&T”) alleging that AT&T incorrectly classified them and other training professionals as exempt from the overtime pay requirements of federal and state law, and asking the Court to require AT&T to pay them for the many overtime hours they have worked for AT&T in recent years.
-The lawsuit has been brought on behalf of all current and former training designers and instructors who have worked for AT&T in the past three years (in the past four years for those working in California).
+Current and former training professionals for AT&T have filed a class and collective action lawsuit against AT&T Services, Inc. (“AT&T”) alleging that AT&T incorrectly classified them as exempt from the overtime pay requirements of federal and state law, and asking the Court to require AT&T to pay them for the many overtime hours they have worked for AT&T in recent years.
+The lawsuit has been brought on behalf of all current and former training designers and deliverers who have worked for AT&T nationwide since August 2012 (and since August 2011 for those working in California).